 Yes it is!
 Not even a single flash or light is in the dark room.
 To keep the room completely dark, you will be asked to place all your belongings as well as all potential sources of light such as cigarettes, lighters, watches, mobile phones or cameras in the free lockers at your disposal in the welcoming area.

-Even if we don’t make any discrimination, blind people are naturally more efficient in the darkness and are the best to do the job in such context.
+Even if we don’t make any discrimination, blind people are naturally more efficient in darkness than we are and are the best to do the job in such context.
 You will become blind for at least an hour and a half, and you will have to trust your server.
 It is a true “transfer of trust”, and an amazing and positive approach to raise awareness about blindness and disability in general.

-Visitors aren’t allowed to move alone in the dark room, go to the restrooms or leave by themselves as it could put other customers and the waiters at risk (remember the guides need clear walkways to work around the tables).
+Visitors are not allowed to move alone in the dark room, go to the restrooms or leave by themselves as it could put other customers and the waiters at risk (remember the guides need clear walkways to work around the tables).
 If you wish to do so on any occasion, make sure your waiter is informed and thus they will able to assist you.

 The welcoming staff is responsible for taking orders in the lit area.
-But you can of course order drinks or food directly from your server whenever you wish.
+But you can of course order drinks or food directly from your waiter whenever you wish.
 Please let us know about allergies, and be sure to remind your guide when he/she brings your plate to the table.

 Simply by calling his/her first name.
 The guide will be introduced to you with his/her first name before you enter the dark room.

 Not particularly, however, those that have come enjoyed the experience because it’s a unique way to share with their friends and relatives what it feels like being visually impaired people.